We believe that outstanding care starts with outstanding people.

 Position summary:

-The Chief Planning and Development Officer is a key member of the senior leadership team, reporting directly to the President and Chief Executive Officer (CEO).
-This role will focus dually on providing leadership and strategic direction across all stages of Runnymede’s capital and construction projects, as well as providing hands-on support to advance planning and construction deliverables across specific stages of the capital project.
-The Chief Planning and Development Officer will own the development and enhancement of external strategic stakeholder relationships to enable the advancement of capital projects through negotiations and securing approvals.
-They will play a crucial role in the successful expansion and development of Runnymede’s facilities and services.
+The Chief Planning and Development Officer is a key senior leader reporting directly to the President and Chief Executive Officer (CEO).
+This role provides strategic direction and hands-on leadership across Runnymede’s capital and construction projects, advancing planning deliverables and securing approvals to enable the successful expansion of facilities and services.

 Responsibilities include:

-• Develop and oversee strategic vision for all capital planning activities at Runnymede, including construction, design, and project delivery associated with the new Post-Traumatic Stress Injury Centre of Excellence.
+• Oversee the capital planning activities, including construction, design, and project delivery for the Post-Traumatic Stress Injury Centre of Excellence sites.

-• Develop Requests for Proposals and participate in selection of consultants/contractors.
+• Develop Requests for Proposals and participate in consultant/contractor selection.

-• Lead the development of detailed project plans and schedules, including specification development, bid compliance review, facility commissioning, procurement, and project tracking.
+• Lead detailed project plans and schedules, including procurement, commissioning, and tracking.

-• Oversee and support day-to-day operational management of construction projects including on-site construction activities, in close collaboration with the Senior Director, Construction and Facilities.
+• Oversee daily operational management of construction activities in collaboration with the Senior Director, Construction and Facilities and provide regular updates through the project lifecycle.

 • Provides leadership of Runnymede’s vision, mission, and values and mentors staff.